Last Updated on April 7, 2026 by Bibhu Ranjan Mund, MPH

 - Read food labels carefully

-- Select unprocessed and whole foods.
+- Select un-processed and whole foods.

 - Eschew packaged food with high levels of sugar.

-- Purchase local food and fruits.
+- Purchase easonal & local food and fruits which are easily available.

-- Plan before shopping
+- Plan before shopping for healthy diet.

 Groceries are made in advance to prevent unhealthy impulses.